 Please report the behavior immediately to LCS.
 We take these complaints very seriously to assure that our schools continue to be safe places.

-The Lynchburg City School Board has designated: Ms. Latonya D. Brown, Director of Student Services, 915 Court Street Lynchburg, Virginia 24504, [email protected], (434) 515-5000, as the Compliance Officer responsible for identifying, preventing and remedying prohibited discrimination.
+The Lynchburg City School Board has designated: Annie Terry, Supervisor of Student Services, 915 Court Street Lynchburg, Virginia 24504, [email protected], (434) 515-5005, as the Compliance Officer responsible for identifying, preventing and remedying prohibited discrimination.